 1. Arguments to the books of the Old and New Testaments.
 Arguments are provided in both the Source Document and in later editions of the GENEVA BIBLE.

 2. Some Chapter Subjects.

 3. The Apocrapha.
-It has been omitted from the printed edition, but has been made available as a separate PDF file.
+It was a part of the original Source Document.
+It has been omitted from the printed restoration, but has been made available to the reader as a separate PDF file.

 4. Undated Sternhold and Hopkins Psalms.
-This Psalter was omitted from the restoration.
+This antiquated Psalter was omitted from the "restoration."

 7. and so forth, and so on.

-Whereas, the reader is not informed of the text and illustrations that have been omitted.
+Whereas, the reader is not informed of the text and illustrations that have been deleted.